juji-io/site/blog/you-can-create-a-chatbot-yes-im-talking-to-you-1.md

 Learning something new can be intimidating.
 If you have some of the thoughts mentioned above, this blog post may completely change your thinking and leave you with a new perspective on chatbot making.

-Thanks to great advances in technologies, now you can use a user-friendly but also super powerful Do-It-Yourself (DIY) chatbot builder to make custom, capable AI chatbots ***without coding and within minutes***.
+Thanks to great advances in technologies, now you can use a user-friendly, but also super powerful Do-It-Yourself (DIY) chatbot builder to make custom, capable AI chatbots ***without coding and within minutes***.

 Let me show you how you can quickly DIY your first AI chatbot on Juji to send custom messages and support free-text question and answering (Q&A).